From LLMs to MLLMs to Agents: A Survey of Emerging Paradigms in Jailbreak Attacks and Defenses within LLM Ecosystem: Jailbreak Methods

-Lin et al. \cite{lin2024figure} recently propose Analysis-Based Jailbreaks (ABJ), which leverage the advanced reasoning capabilities of LLMs to autonomously generate harmful content.
-ABJ decomposes simple prompts into multiple independent elements and reconstructs them through complex reasoning steps, exposing hidden security vulnerabilities in LLMs.
-Mehrotra et al. \cite{mehrotra2024tree} present the Tree of Attacks with Pruning (TAP), an automated jailbreak generation method requiring only black-box access to the target LLM.
-TAP iteratively refines candidate attack prompts using an attacker LLM until one of them succeeds.
-Before sending prompts to the target model, TAP evaluates and prunes those unlikely to succeed, thereby reducing the number of queries and improving attack efficiency.
-Jiang et al. \cite{jiang2024unlocking} propose an attack method called ECLIPSE, which generates adversarial suffixes through optimization.
-Inspired by the generation and refinement capabilities of LLMs, ECLIPSE converts jailbreak objectives into natural language instructions using task prompts, guiding the LLM to generate adversarial suffixes for malicious queries.
-Notably, the method introduces a harmfulness scorer and a continuous feedback mechanism to encourage LLMs to reflect and iteratively optimize, enabling them to autonomously and efficiently generate more aggressive and effective suffixes, thus improving the success rate of jailbreaks.
+In addition, Lin et al. \cite{lin2024figure} introduce Analysis-Based Jailbreaks (ABJ), which use the advanced reasoning capabilities of LLMs to autonomously generate harmful content.
+ABJ decomposes simple prompts into independent elements and reconstructs them through complex reasoning steps, exposing hidden vulnerabilities in LLMs.
+Mehrotra et al. \cite{mehrotra2024tree} present the Tree of Attacks with Pruning (TAP), an automated jailbreak generation method that requires only black-box access to the target LLM.
+TAP iteratively refines candidate attack prompts until one succeeds, pruning unlikely prompts before sending them to the target model, improving efficiency.
+Jiang et al. \cite{jiang2024unlocking} propose ECLIPSE, a method that generates adversarial suffixes through optimization.
+ECLIPSE converts jailbreak objectives into natural language instructions using task prompts, guiding the LLM to generate adversarial suffixes.
+It also introduces a harmfulness scorer and a continuous feedback mechanism to help LLMs iteratively optimize and generate more aggressive and effective suffixes, increasing the success rate of jailbreaks.

 (b) \textbf{MLLMs}: Black-box jailbreaks on MLLMs primarily exploit the complexity of cross-modal data to induce vulnerabilities during multimodal information fusion.
 Attackers may craft adversarial text descriptions, forge visual inputs (such as adversarial images), or design specific audio signals to mislead the model during multimodal reasoning, ultimately prompting outputs controlled by the attacker.
 Currently, research on jailbreak attacks targeting the audio modality remains limited.
 Shen et al. \cite{shen2024voice} propose VOICE jailbreak, a novel audio-based attack method.
-VOICE personifies GPT-4O through fictional storytelling (including settings, characters, and plotlines) and attempts to persuade the model through narrative progression.
+VOICE personifies GPT-4o through fictional storytelling (including settings, characters, and plotlines) and attempts to persuade the model through narrative progression.
 This method produces simple, easy-to-listen, and effective jailbreak prompts that significantly increase the average success rate across six restricted scenarios.